cytoscape/cytoscape.js-compound-drag-and-drop/README.md

 cdnd.split(parents); // split up all children in each parent

-// TODO
+cdnd.join(orphanNodes); // join nodes into a single (new) parent

-cdnd.join(nodes); // join nodes into a single parent
+cdnd.join(parentAndOrphanNodes); // join orphan nodes into parent (only 1 parent allowed in the passed collection)

 cdnd.destroy(); // removes the UI
 ```